QuixoticSL/JS-Allonge/NOTES.md

 We haven’t rebound the inner name to a different variable, we’ve mutated the value that both bindings share.

 - Declaring a variable `const` does not prevent us from mutating its value, only from rebinding its name.
 This is an important distinction.

+### November 21st 2017 ###
+- Linked lists often use structure sharing.
+Structure sharing is what makes linked lists so fast for taking everything but the first item of a list: We aren’t making a new list, we’re using some of the old list.
+- We don’t have to remember to use copying operations when we pass it as a value to a function, or extract some data from it.
+We just use the data, and the less we mutate it, the fewer the times we have to think about whether making changes will be “safe.”